-Field Group Туре

 Device ID Device Field

-Unique dev vice ident ifier cod le
+Unique dev rice ident ifier cod le

 Device IP addresses Device Field

 List of IP addevice ddresses for the

 Device name Device Field

-Indicates the name of the device: • For Windows: NetBios Name • For Mac OS: computer name used on the network

-For Mobile: composed by mailbox name a device friendly name nd
+Indicates the device: ne name of th ie

+For Windows: NetBios Name For Mac OS: computer name used on the network For Mobile: composed by mailbox name and device friendly name

 Device SID Device Field

-Windows security identifier of the device of
+Windows settle device ecurity id lenti fier of

 Duration Properties Field

-Indicates the time between the user logging on and the desktop being shown.
+Indicates the user loggin desktop be g on and the the

 Extended duration Properties Field

 Indicates the time between the user logging on and the device being ready to use.
-Desktops and laptops are considered fully functional once the CPU
+Desktops and laptops are considered fully functional once the CPU usage drops below 15% and the disk usage drops below 80%, and servers

-usage drops below 15% and the disk usage drop below 80%, and servers once the CPU usage of all processes belonging to the corresponding user drops below 15%.
+below 80%, and servers once the CPU usage of all processes belonging to the corresponding user drops below 15%.

 ID Properties Field

 User logon code event ide entif ier

 Time Properties Field

-Time of use er logon
+Time of user logon

 User ID User Field

-Unique use r identifie er co ode
+Unique user identifier code

 User name User Field

 Name of us ser

 User SID User Field

-Indicates the Windows security identifier for the user.
+Indicates the Windows security identifier for the user. • For Mac 0S: the value is 'S-0-0' if

-For Mac 0S: the value is 'S-0-0' if the user is not in Active Directory
+the user is not in Active Directory 1